 Never adjust the driver's seat or seatback when the vehicle is moving.

-Do not pile cargo higher than the seatbacks to reduce the risk of Do not pile cargo righter than the scattering injuring people in a collision or sudden stop.
+Do not pile cargo higher than the seatbacks to reduce the risk of Do not pile cargo inglier that the sector

 Always drive and ride with your seatback upright and the lap belt snug and low across the hips.